 In Southeast Asia alone, the internet economy has grown by 65% during the pandemic and is expected to triple to more than $300 billion by 2025.
 More than 40 million Southeast Asians joined the internet (up from 360 million in 2019), with one in three e-shoppers filling their online baskets for the first time during the pandemic.
 90% of them fully intend to continue their newfound habits post-pandemic.

-Even in a traditionally bricks-and-mortar market like jewellery, China posted year-on-year growth of up to 20% from 2019, despite the unimaginable challenges of COVID-19.
-This double-digit growth owed much to new sales channels such as social media platforms like WeChat, TikTok and Weibo.
-In the absence of ‘try before you buy’, ever more consumers have been also using digital tools to research and choose jewellery before making a purchase.
+Even in a traditionally brick-and-mortar market like jewelry, China posted year-on-year growth of up to 20% from 2019, despite the unimaginable challenges of COVID-19.
+This double-digit growth owed much to new sales channels such as social media platforms like WeChat, TikTok, and Weibo.
+In the absence of ‘try before you buy’, ever more consumers have been also using digital tools to research and choose jewelry before making a purchase.

 The race to carbon neutral

-Generation Z will be both a growth engine and a change agent for the industry, with its evolving preferences, purchasing behaviours and sustainability agenda.
+Generation Z will be both a growth engine and a change agent for the industry, with its evolving preferences, purchasing behaviors and sustainability agenda.

 Authenticity at the moment of truth: the sale

 Authenticity is high on the agenda across Asia.
 It matters from the retailer perspective, driven by the concern that companies don’t unwittingly buy and sell counterfeit products.
 It matters too from the perspective of consumers, who need confidence that the item is not only genuine but also well documented to re-sell on the secondary market if they so wish.

 The majority of the world’s counterfeit goods market – believed to cost the ‘real’ economy more than a trillion dollars every year – originate in Asia, as do many of the consumers.
 Given the growth in e-commerce, fraud is also a very real risk in the diamond market.